symbiontik/k3s-gitops/README.md

 1. Verify Terraform Cloud has been bootstrapped by logging into your [Terraform Cloud UI](https://app.terraform.io/).
 Click into your organization, then click into your Cloudflare workspace.

 **Note**: Due to race conditions with the Terraform Cloud bootstrapping and Cloudflare provider, you will see an error with the initial run.
-Triggering a manual run from the UI or committing to your repository will allow the Cloudflare workflow (and all future Cloudflare workflows) to continue.
+Triggering a manual run from the UI or committing a change to any files in the `terraform/cloudflare/` directory in your repository will allow the Cloudflare workflow (and all future Cloudflare workflows) to continue.

 1. Once you clear the initial race condition, check that the run status is `Applied` for your Cloudflare workspace.